 Call for Submissions

-What: A call for art submissions on internationalism and global struggle for the 2016 Certain Days: Freedom for Political Prisoners Calendar
+What: A call for art and article submissions on sustaining movements for the 2017 Certain Days: Freedom for Political Prisoners Calendar

-The Certain Days: Freedom for Political Prisoners Calendar collective (www.certaindays.org) is releasing its 15th calendar in the Fall of 2015.
-Over the years, we’ve turned our attention to various themes: grassroots organizing, COINTELPRO, and indigenous resistance.
-The theme for 2016 turns its attention to international solidarity and global struggle.
+The Certain Days: Freedom for Political Prisoners Calendar collective (www.certaindays.org) is releasing its 16th calendar in the Fall of 2016.
+Over the years, we’ve turned our attention to various themes: grassroots organizing, resisting repression, and visions of justice.
+The theme for 2017 is focused on what it takes to sustain our movements.

-We encourage submissions from prisoners – please forward to any prison-based artists.
+We encourage submissions from prisoners – please forward to any prison-based artists and writers.

 2. We are interested in a diversity of media (paintings, drawings, photographs, prints, computer-designed graphics, collage, etc).